bryantto08/ESPN-Scraper/README.md

 ## Development Expansion
 The scraper can be expanded to provide more functionality for the user, such as parsing through the HTML in order to retrieve news articles from the website.
+The scraper could also implement a SQL Database that can allow users to save information about their favorite teams.

 ## Technology Stack
 * Python 3
 * Selenium
 * Flask
-* MySQL

 ## Contacts